cuijiaxun/MITC-Project/README.md

 - **Evaluation**
     - Tensorboard
     You can view the results by running
         ```bash
         tensorboard --logdir results_dir
         ```
         The results should be stored in your ~/ray\_results directory after training (e.g. ~/ray\_results/merge\_4/PPO/exp1) You can view the results by opening a browser to localhost:6006
-    * Install tensorboard in base and run this command in base.
+        Install tensorboard in base and run this command in base.
     - Policy Visualizer
         Once it's finished try visualizing it with the file flow/visualize/new_rllib_visualizer.py.
 You do so by passing in a checkpoint directory and a checkpoint number.
 You should run the command from the MITC directory.
 The specific command you should run is:
         ```bash
-    PYTHONPATH=. python flow/visualize/new_rllib_visualizer.py checkpoint_dir checkpoint_num
+        python flow/visualize/new_rllib_visualizer.py checkpoint_dir checkpoint_num
         ```
 # Technical questions

 If you have a bug, please report it.
 Otherwise, join the [Flow Users group](https://forms.gle/CuVBu6QtX3dfNaxz6) on Slack!
 You'll recieve an email shortly after filling out the form.